donntrenton/pantheon/docs/Getting-Started/Private-Network-Quickstart.md

     Using cURL via Command Prompt or Windows PowerShell might not work.

 For the RPC URL, this tutorial uses the placeholder `http://localhost:http-rpc-port`.
-When you run the tutorial, replace `http-rpc-port` with the JSON-RPC HTTP service endpoint provided when you list the endpoints.
+When you run the tutorial, replace this placeholder with the JSON-RPC HTTP service endpoint provided when you list the endpoints.
 (For example, `http://localhost:32770/jsonrpc`.)
 The dynamic docker port mapping changes each time you run the network.